 FMVSS 101 currently specifies that a common space may be used to display messages from any sources, subject to several requirements.
 One of the requirements is that the telltales for the brake, high beam, turn signal, and safety belt may not be shown in the common space.
 These telltales are of particular safety significance.
 This requirement ensures that these telltales, if activated, are always visible to the driver.

 We are proposing to modify this requirement in a way that will provide increased flexibility.
-Under our proposal, an expanded list of telltales of particular safety significance—the telltales for any brake system malfunction, the air bag malfunction, the side air bag malfunction, low tire pressure, passenger air bag off, high beam, turn signal, and seat belt—could be in a common space but not with any other of these telltales.
+Under our Start Printed Page 55222proposal, an expanded list of telltales of particular safety significance—the telltales for any brake system malfunction, the air bag malfunction, the side air bag malfunction, low tire pressure, passenger air bag off, high beam, turn signal, and seat belt—could be in a common space but not with any other of these telltales.
 If one of these telltales were activated, it would be required to displace any other symbol or message in that common space while the underlying condition that caused the telltale's activation exists.
 This modified requirement would continue to ensure that these telltales, if activated, would always be visible to the driver.

 I. Identification of Multi-Function Controls